 Feature Description Actions to be taken When?
 Who?
-No. of storeys Multiple - essentially the accommodation is housed Maintain the flooring and handrails.
-Regular Site over 2 storeys with the ground floor being flat. intervals in Manager However, the second story has a number of different Maintain the buildings and roof in line with the line with levels due to the additions to the building over the past Premises management Policy.
-Premises 150 years.
-Handrails have been installed where there Management are more than 2 steps between levels on the upper Policy floor.
+No. of storeys Multiple - essentially the accommodation is housed over 2 storeys with the ground floor being flat.
+However, the second story has a number of different levels due to the additions to the building over the past 150 years.
+Handrails have been installed where there are more than 2 steps between levels on the upper floor.
 Step edges are indicated with tips contrasting to the colour of the main flooring.
-Corridor Access Most classrooms, offices and toilets are accessed off Maintain clear corridors to maintain accessibility Daily checks All staff the 2 main corridors.
-Parking bays Parking bays to the rear and side of the academy Allocate parking spaces as requested in As required Site staff building.
-The ones to the rear are shared with the advance Music Service.
+Maintain the flooring and handrails.
+Maintain the buildings and roof in line with the Premises Management Policy.
+Regular intervals in line with Premises Management Policy Premises Manager Parking bays Parking bays to the rear and side of the academy building.
+The ones to the rear are shared with the Music Service.
 There are 2 specific parking bays on the rear/ main car park for disabled visitors or staff.
-Entrances (and There are 3 main entrances to the part of the building The steps down from the old entrance do cause emergency escape occupied by TTAPA: the visitor reception at the side issues for wheelchair users or those with limited routes) (blue door); the learner entrance at the rear (white mobility which is why the new visitor entrance door) and the staff entrance (green door) at the rear. was created in Summer 2020 There is ramp access to each of these and they are well lit.
-Maintain clear entrances clear of obstruction Ongoing Site staff There are also 3 doors which are exits through the and slip hazards. staff room (ramp access); dining room (ramp access); Sports Hall (ramp access).
+Allocate parking spaces as requested in advance As required Site staff Entrances (and emergency escape routes) There are 3 main entrances to the part of the building occupied by TTAPA: the visitor reception at the side (blue door); the learner entrance at the rear (white door) and the staff entrance (green door) at the rear.
+There is ramp access to each of these and they are well lit.
+There are also 3 doors which are exits through the staff room (ramp access); dining room (ramp access); Sports Hall (ramp access).
 There is further exit (old entrance) to the front of the building for staff only.
+This has several concrete steps and handrails on either side.
+The steps down from the old entrance do cause issues for wheelchair users or those with limited mobility which is why the new visitor entrance was created in Summer 2020 Maintain clear entrances clear of obstruction and slip hazards.
+Ongoing Site staff